-This case was brought to me on 13 September, 2000, with a trial date of 22 September, 2000.
+This case was brought to me in September, 2000.
 Mr. Mays had been indicted by a grand jury for the murder of one Gary Wayne Thacker on the night of 18 September, 1999.
 Mr. Mays, being poor, had been in pre-trial confinement since the night of the shooting incident.
 Mr. Mays was being represented by the local office of the Kentucky Department of Public Advocacy.

-The materials brought to me by the DPA (some 175 photographs, autopsy reports, investigation reports, grand jury testimony transcripts, etc.) clearly showed that a travesty of justice was afoot.
-On motion, the trial was continued in order to allow me time to get into the case.
+The materials brought to me by the DPA (some 175 photographs, autopsy reports, investigation reports, grand jury testimony transcripts, etc.) clearly showed that they, and Mr. Mays, desperately needed a terminal ballistics expert.
+Plus, they needed someone who could refute the “science” of blood stain analysis.

-The primary evidence in the case was the testimony of a detective who recounted his blood stain pattern analysis of the shooting incident scene.
+The primary evidence in the case was the testimony of a detective, who recounted his blood stain pattern analysis of the shooting incident scene.
+This included photographs of the scene after the detective had “strung it up”.
 In reviewing the evidence, I was stunned.
-The detective’s testimony was total rubbish fiction originating from some alternate universe.
+The detective’s testimony was total rubbish fiction.

 The detective, we will call him Short Round, had attended the 36 hour course, taught by Mr. Herbert McDonnell, on blood stain pattern analysis.
 Though this alleged “science” may have some application in killings by sharp object (machete, hatchet, etc.,) and blunt object (club, re-bar, etc.), it has nothing to do with firearms.